On Semimonotone Star Matrices and Linear Complementarity Problem: Introduction

 The outline of the article is as follows.
 In Section 2, some notations, definitions and results are presented that are used in the next sections.
 In section 3, we introduce semimonotone star $(E_0^s)$-matrix and study some properties of this class in connection with complementarity theory, principal pivot transform.
 Section 4 deals with PPT based matrix classes under $E_0^s$-property.
-In section 5, we consider the SOL$(q, A)$ under $E_0^s$-properties.
+In section 5, we consider the SOL$(q, A)$ under $E_0^s$-property.
 In this connection we partially settle an open problem raised by Gowda and Jones \cite{jones-gowda}.
 We propose an iterative algorithm \cite{das2016generalized} to process LCP$(q, A)$ where $A \in \tilde{E^{s}_{0}},$ a subclass of $E^s_0$-matrix in section 6.
-Two numerical examples are presented to demonstrate the performance of the proposed algorithm in section 7.
+A numerical example is presented to demonstrate the performance of the proposed algorithm in section 7.